DIYSynthMNL/Eurorack-PT2399-Delay/README.md

 # Eurorack-PT2399-Delay

 ## Introduction
 This is a delay module that uses the popular PT2399 delay chip.
 You would need a mixer/VCAs in order to enjoy all the features of this module.
-The circuit design takes inspiration from the Echobase pedal, Benjiaomodular's Mini Delay Eurorack module, and the Electrosmash PT2399 Delay chip analysis.
+The circuit design takes circuit blocks from the Echobase pedal, Benjiaomodular's Mini Delay Eurorack module, and the Electrosmash PT2399 Delay chip analysis.
 ## Features
 - Voltage controllable delay time (10 vpp)
 - 2 Wet and 1 dry output